EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/index.md

 Every scene is saved to disk as an individual version controllable YAML file.
 These are found in Kaithem's VarDir/chandler/scenes/

-Universes are saved to the registry automatically and commited when the server state is saved.
+Universes, fixtures, and fixture types are saved in their respective folders imn the same way, but they are saved when you click
+"save setup".

 They are kept separate from the scenes to allow portability and use with different interfaces.